 Shared office space for rent is now being offered on the commercial office space menu under the new name ”co-working spaces.”

 Co-working is not new, but is a trend still being developed.
-Whether it means sharing a warehouse or office space or an unused factory, the idea is to allow members or tenants to take offices, desks or working spaces for hours, days or months on a pay-per-use basis.
+Whether it means sharing a warehouse or office space or an unused factory, shared office space for rent can allow members or tenants to take offices, desks or working spaces for hours, days or months on a pay-per-use basis.
 No longer do freelancers have to deal with the inconvenience of home base business.

 Shared Office Space for Rent v Fixed Tenancy